Tweaky1/Tweaky1.github.io/_posts/2024-11-13-state-of-valheim-server.md

 [__steamcmd__](https://developer.valvesoftware.com/wiki/SteamCMD) is a command line tool required to manage any and all steam games you wish to host locally on a linux based server, including Valheim.
 Ensure it is installed before proceeding.
 If you do not see __steamcmd__ listed in the output of the first command use the second to install it.

 > Examples are assuming you have a Debian based linux distro using the `apt` package manager.
-Please use your provided distrobution's package manager and its required syntax.
+Please use your provided distrobution's package manager and its syntax.
 {: .prompt-info }

 ```bash